SansGuidon/bookmarks/OHSHIT.md

 * First say thank you when people are trying to help you, ask you something, or suggest you something.
 People take from their limited time for you, don't neglect that.

 # Helping
 * Don't propose solutions/help too early especially if not asked.
 Many people prefer also to learn and solve problems by themselves.
+* Let it burn.
+Sometimes that's the best you can do.
+Don't try to extinct every fire.
+Focus your energy on the problems that really impact you.
+There are enough solutions and people for the other problems and you don't have time for them all.

 # Reading
 * Read it twice if you don't get it.
 Google it if you still don't get it.
 Try to understand what you're reading before moving to the next thing.